 Instead, they are preparatory stages for enlightenment.
-However, in Nirikalpa Samadhi, all processes of understanding stops, and the temporal, causal, and spatial structure ceases to exist.
-It is believed that in this state the unification of the subject and the Cosmic Consciousness takes place.
+However, in Nirikalpa Samadhi, all processes of understanding stop, and the temporal, causal, and spatial structure ceases to exist.
+It is believed that in this state, the unification of the subject and the Cosmic Consciousness takes place.
 One can see the true nature of the universe far away from subtle objects.

 What is Nirvikalpa Samadhi?

-From the word itself we can understand that there is an end to the movement of thoughts.
-Instead of vikalpa comes nirvikalpa, which is characterized by a complete absence of thoughts, Sunya, divine, Nothing, complete union with the Absolute, when inner and outer thoughts are stopped.
+From the word itself, we can understand that there is an end to the movement of thoughts.
+Instead of Vikalpa comes Nirvikalpa, characterized by a complete absence of reflections, Sunya, divine, Nothing, and complete union with the Absolute, when inner and outer thoughts are stopped.

 Nirvikalpa Samadhi experience

-But in general, none of the states of samadhi can be fully conveyed by building a chain of verbal logical discourse.
-This is the state that can be understood and realized only in the process of direct living, through the experience of being in samadhi.
+But in general, no state of samadhi can be fully conveyed by building a chain of verbal logical discourse.
+This state can be understood and realized only in the process of direct living through the level of experience of being in samadhi.

-Types of nirvikalpa samadhi
+Types of Nirvikalpa Samadhi

 There are two types of Nirvikalpa Samadhi:

-- Nirvichara Samadhi– In the second type of Nirvikalpa Samadhi, the world dissolves and the Jnana Yogi rests in pure Brahman without attributes (Shuddha Nirguna Brahman), as expressed in the parable of the rope and the serpent (Rajju Sarpa Nyaya).
+- Nirvichara Samadhi– In the second type of Nirvikalpa Samadhi, the world dissolves, and the Jnana Yogi rests in pure Brahman without attributes (Shuddha Nirguna Brahman), as expressed in the parable of the rope and the serpent (Rajju Sarpa Nyaya).
 If the Raja Yogi gives up Samadhi in duality (Savikalpa), he meets in Samadhi without duality (Nirvikalpa) with the Jnana Yogi in the knowledge of Brahman (Brahmakara Vritti).

 How to achieve Nirvikalpa Samadhi?

-- When you continue this practice for many hours or days, you enter into a “Dhyana”, which is Meditation.
-In this way, you will experience the nameless and formless Brahman, the one living truth.
+- When you continue this practice for many hours or days, you enter into a “Dhyana” Meditation.
+This way, you will experience the nameless and formless Brahman, the one living truth.

-Meditate – another form of meditation without attributes (Nirguna) – on an infinite, sublime glow (Param, Ananta, Akhanda, Jyotish) behind all appearances that shine as brightly as the shine of many millions of suns, or concentrate and meditate on the limitless sky.
-This is also a form of meditation without forms (nirakara).
+- Meditate – another form of meditation without attributes (Nirguna) – on an infinite, sublime glow (Param, Ananta, Akhanda, Jyotish) behind all appearances that shine as brightly as the shine of many millions of suns, or concentrate and meditate on the limitless sky.
+This is also a form of meditation without forms (Nirakara).